photomultiplier/PirateBounties/README.md

 - `pirateobounties.bounties.set` enables use of the `/setbounty` command.
 - `pirateobounties.emperors.get` enables use of the `/emperors` command.
+- `pirateobounties.emperors.set` enables use of the `/setemperors` command.

 ## How to use